Selling by Auction - what to expect on the day

 Once the contract is signed the process of transfer can begin.
-You may use the services of a solicitor of conveyancing company to handle transfer on your behalf.
+You may use the services of a solicitor or conveyancing company to handle transfer on your behalf.

-As part of the transfer process, arrangements will be made for the balance of the purchase prices to be paid as directed by you to your bank account or to any party or account you nominate.
+As part of the transfer process, arrangements will be made for the balance of the purchase price to be paid as directed by you to your bank account, or to any party or account you nominate.

 Settlement day is the date when the balance of monies owning less costs are paid, keys are handed over and the property then becomes the responsibility of the purchaser.